matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - DI can be done with concrete classes or interfaces.
 - Generally DI with Concrete classes should be avoided.
-- DI via Interfaces is preferred:
+- DI via Interfaces preferred:
     - Allows runtime to decide implementation to inject.
     - Follows interface segregation principle of SOLID.
     - Code more testable.